O JARGON BUSTER

 -

-a Spanish Score event, with two sets of
+event, with two sets of controls. ¨Spine¨ controls

-controls must be visited by each and every team member.
-The remaining
+must be visited by each and every team member.
+The

-collectively punch each control or individually punch each spine
+control or individually punch each spine control will

 - Harvester

-Mole Valley won the Handicap class in 1999.
-Competition
+the Handicap class in 1999.
+Competition rules in a British Orienteering document.

 - HAVOC (1)